 The winery dates from 1897, founded by Ed & Bertha Haus as the Burgundy Winery & Olive Oil Factory.
 Tunneling into the hill and construction took about 9 years before the winery was completed.
 The Haus’s moved to Pope Valley in 1882 and Sam began working as a blacksmith.
 Remarkably his old barn still stands with his old blacksmiths tools mostly hanging on the walls.
 An article from the November 4, 1892 issue of the St. Helena Star references Ed building a new blacksmith shop that year.
 His shop is located within a short walk from the tasting room and guests to the property are welcome to walk in side and look around.

 This was one of the few Napa County wineries to stay “open” during part of Prohibition.
 The typical story of such wineries is that they produced Sacramental wine during Prohibition for church use.
 Not the Sam Haus Winery – through their connections they sold wine to a network in Chicago who then supplied the wine to Al Capone’s speakeasies and brothels.
 The winery stopped selling wine after Capone became more and more lawless, but to outside sources it appeared the winery was closed during Prohibition.
 However, immediately following the repeal of Prohibition the winery opened again in 1933.
 And Ed and Bertha’s children, Sam and Lillian operated the winery until 1959.

 Current owners, the Eakle Family purchased the winery and property in 1997 and have preserved its history very well.
 Brother and sister and Napa natives (3rd generation Pope Valley and 5th generation from Napa County), David and Diana currently oversea the winery operations.
 Their father Sam runs Eakle Construction & Trucking, a company their family founded in 1974 and currently services the tri counties (Lake, Napa and Sonoma).
-They offer a variety of services including vineyard development and vineyard removal.
+As part of Eakle Family Vineyard Management, they offer a variety of services including vineyard development and vineyard removal; one can often see their vineyard management signs throughout Pope Valley.